chunhualiao/FAROS/README.md

 specified under the key build.
 There is a different sub-key for each different compilation specification, denoted by a user-provided identifier.
-The harness creates different sub-directories under `bin/<program>`for each different compilation configurations
+The harness creates different sub-directories under `bin/<program>`for each different compilation configuration.

 The key `copy` specifies a list of files or directories that the harness copies out to those sub-directories.
-The list contains the executable file and possibly any input files needed for executing, if the user desires to have self-contained execution in `bin` by avoiding referring to input files in the directory repos -- this is useful for relocating the directory bins without needing to copy over
+The list contains the executable file and possibly any input files needed for execution, if the user desires to have self-contained execution in `bin` by avoiding referring to input files in the directory repos -- this is useful for relocating the directory bins without needing to copy over